This page shows you how to set up Anthos on Google Cloud.

 After you set up your project and your GKE clusters, use the following guides to enable additional Anthos features for your applications.
 For complete documentation sets for all Anthos components, including tutorials, reference material, and more, see Anthos components.

-You can enable some features (Anthos Config Management, Multi-cluster Ingress) for clusters in your environ by using the Anthos Features page, although they may require further configuration: for example, specifying and authenticating to your chosen config source repo with Config Sync for Anthos Config Management.
+You can enable some features (Anthos Config Management, Multi-cluster Ingress) for clusters in your fleet by using the Anthos Features page, although they may require further configuration: for example, specifying and authenticating to your chosen config source repo with Config Sync for Anthos Config Management.
 Other features must be set up on clusters following their installation guides.

 - Anthos Service Mesh: